Links on Android Authority may earn us a commission. Learn more.

 All the best monitors for PS5 listed above are great gaming screens, but they’re not usually great for other types of entertainment.
 Those who want a general monitor, a media hub, and a great monitor for PS5 will love the Samsung M8.

-Those who want true portability from a PS5 monitor can’t do better than the Asus ROG Strix XG16AHPE.
+Those who want true portability from a PS5 monitor can’t do better than the ASUS ROG Strix XG17AHP portable monitor.
 This thing will fit in any bag, as it’s as small and thin as a laptop or tablet.
-It comes with a 15.6-inch 1080p resolution and a 144Hz refresh rate.
+It comes with a 17.3-inch 1080p resolution and a 240Hz refresh rate.

 Response time isn’t great at 3ms, but that’s the sacrifice you make for having something this small.
-Not to mention this monitor actually has integrated speakers.
+Not to mention many gamers can play happily with that response time.
+It also has integrated speakers and a 7,800mAh battery.
+Battery life is estimated at 3.5 hours of gaming at 240Hz.

 HDR stands for “High Dynamic Range.”
 It’s a display feature that helps show more detail in both the shadows and highlights, balancing lighting across a frame.
 The PlayStation 5 supports HDR10, so you might want to get a monitor with that feature.